xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/deduplication.md

 !!! warning
     You can't use `.duplicateConfigDetector()` and `.uniqueItems()` at the same time - one would override another (depends on order).
-    In case of override you will only see warning in logs.
+    In case of an override, you will only see a warning in the logs.

 ## Legacy mode

-Old guicey "1 instance per class" behaviour could be recovered with bundled detector:
+Old Guicey "1 instance per class" behavior could be restored with the bundled detector:

 ```java
 .duplicateConfigDetector(new LegacyModeDuplicatesDetector())